Enneagram Type Seven People are Busy and Fun-Loving

 These Sevens inherit many other great things from their Six Wings, such as discipline, organizational skills, and generosity.

-They often become incredibly productive since their already existent high levels of energy combine with their wing’s steadiness and foresight.
+They often become incredibly productive because of their high energy levels and their wing’s steadiness and foresight.

 Enneagram 7w8